ibm-cloud-docs/hs-crypto/initialize-hsm-management-utilities.md

 #### Activate the master key
 {: #step5-activate-master-key-management-utilities}

-Perform this step only when you're setting up a service instance for the first time and the service instance doesn't have key storage that contains keys.
-If the service instance has key storage that contains keys, this command changes the value of the Current Master Key Register and the keys in key storage become unusable.
+Perform this step only when you're setting up a service instance for the first time, which means both the New Master Key Register and Current Master Key Register of the key storage should not contain any keys.
+If the key storage contains keys, this command changes the value of the Current Master Key Register and the keys in key storage become unusable.
 {: important}

 1. Click **Set immediate** to move the value of the New Master Key Register to the Current Master Key Register and clear the New Master Key Register.